Who is Receivable Management Group?

 - It is a violation of federal law for Receivable Management Group to report inaccurate or incomplete information about you.

-- Receivable Management Group may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Receivable Management Group cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-- Receivable Management Group must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Receivable Management Group must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-- Receivable Management Group cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Receivable Management Group cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove RMG Collections From Your Credit Report Today!